 Freshman year.
 High school, 1995.

-Too young for a driver’s licence, and living so close, I would often walk to school for my morning commute.
+Too young for a driver’s license, and living so close, I would often walk to school for my morning commute.
 The most direct route of travel took me through a heavily wooded area known by smokers, skippers, and fortunate fornicators as “The Path.”
 Being that I qualified for none of these, my time there was limited to a swift pass through, eyes down and praying that trouble wouldn’t come to call.

 She was a freshman as I was, and a regular on The Path.
-Her time was mostly spent smoking, and tolerating the interchangeable-older high school boys’ attempt to pressure her for more private company.
+Her time was mostly spent smoking and tolerating the interchangeable-older high school boys’ attempt to pressure her for more private company.
 With a smile and flirtatious tone, she taxed these hopeful fools for her time and patience with what may have amounted to a carton per semester.
 Complimenting her tempting tone were piercing eyes that would send a frigid and refreshing wave down my spine.
 The tips of her fine flowing hair seemed to melt into the distant scenery while dancing on the wind.
 I was rarely fortunate enough to suppress my insecurity for a careful glimpse, and needless to say, I had a strong desire to completely experience her with all five senses.

 Our encounters were brief but cordial.
 Every morning as I passed, I was sure to greet her with a good morning or a hello.
 She would only offer a short reply in kind.
 Until…